-A+= 97-100 B+ = 87-89 C+ = 77-79 D+ = 65-69 A = 93-96 B = 83-86 C = 73-76 D = 60-64 A- = 90-92 B- = 80-82 C - = 70-72 F = 0-59 Late Penalties A late penalty of three (3) percent will be applied for each day past the required submission date a piece of work is submitted.
+A+= 97-100 B+=87-89 C+ = 77-79 D+= 65-69 A = 93-96 B = 83-86 C = 73-76 D = 0 60-64 A- = 90-92 B- = 80-82 C- = 70-72 F = 0-59 Late Penalties A late penalty of three (3) percent will be applied for each day past the required submission date a piece of work is submitted.
 This late penalty applies to the research proposal and the research essay.
 A late penalty of three (3) percent will be applied for each hour past the required submission time and date for the final take home exam.
 Class Preparation and Desire2Learn Seminars focus on the material presented in the textbook and general discussion relating to the topic(s) outlined in the seminar schedule.
 Students are expected to read the assigned text chapters and readings before class, as well as to read one book or the equivalent (5-6 articles) and be prepared for class discussion.
 Important information and additional readings for US Security Policy (Political Science 633) are posted on Desire2Learn.
 Students should regularly check the Announcements section of Desire2Learn for ongoing notices.
 Your instructor may not necessarily cover all of the materials in the course outline, and the outline may be subject to change.
 It is the responsibility of the student to understand the concepts presented in the textbook and lectures.
 If you are unsure of any of the concepts, please take the initiative to ask the instructor during class.
 Instructor Instructions Students requiring assistance are encouraged to speak to the instructor during class or their office hours.
 Should you wish to meet outside of office hours, please email the instructor or teaching assistant to make an appointment.
 It is to the student's advantage to keep such appointments.
 Email is commonly used by students to communicate with their instructor.
 However, it does limit the effectiveness of the communications and may not be the best way for instructors to answer student questions, especially those requiring an explanation of concepts covered in this course or some personal concerns.
 Therefore the instructor may request a telephone call or personal meeting.
 Your instructor will inform you as to his/her expectations about emails.
 Students are welcome to use laptops and other electronic note-taking devices in this course.
 Please be considerate of others and switch off all cell phones when you enter the classroom.
 Sending/receiving texts and browsing the Web is extremely disruptive to others and will not be tolerated.
 Course Outline There are three main sections to the course.
 All three are seminar based.
-Week 1 Introduction I Sources of Influence Week 2 American Political and Strategic Culture Required Reading: Stephen Brooks, Still Exceptional?
-America's Role in the World, Critical Issues of Our Time, Centre for American Studies, University of Western Ontario 2012, 40 pp. Week 3 American Security Policy Decision Making: Of Policymakers, Bureaucracies, and Organizations Required Reading: Van Jackson, "I Got a Story to Tell: Who Does What in National Security Policy?", War on the Rocks, 14 February 2017, at: Footnote 1 1 1 https://warontherocks.com/2017/02/i-got-a-story-to-tell-who-does-what-in-national-security-policy/ II US Security Policy Before 9/11 Week 4 The Cold War Required Reading:
+Week 1 (15 January) Introduction I Sources of Influence Week 2 American Political and Strategic Culture Required Reading: Stephen Brooks, Still Exceptional?
+America's Role in the World, Critical Issues of Our Time, Centre for American Studies, University of Western Ontario 2012, 40 pp. Fishel, American National Security Policy, Ch 1.